Z4ffarani/PORTFOLIO-AUTOSHOW/README.md

 It is possible to view the JSON objects stored in the MongoDB database by typing **/cars**, **/favorites**, or **/race** after the Back-End server URL **http://localhost:8000**.

+Sometimes, an uncaught runtime error can occur when adding car cards to the competition area due to database delays.
+If this happens, press F5 on your keyboard to reset the page, remove the car card from the competition area, and try again.

 ###